PhD Research.

 COVID-19 is an infectious severe acute respiratory syndrome caused by SARS-CoV-2 (Ammar et al., 2020).
 To help prevent the spread of the disease, governments throughout the world imposed lockdowns which limited the movement and interaction of populations (Robinson et al., 2020).
 Existing research in relation to the COVID-19 lockdowns suggests that social distancing and self-isolation generate a burden throughout the population, and scientific data is needed to aid in identifying potential risk factors for psychosocial strain on the population (Ammar et al., 2020).
 Cross-culturally, the data suggests that COVID-19 lockdowns have had a negative effect on lifestyle behaviours such as sleep pattern and internet usage, particularly in students (Ali et al., 2021).
 Extensive research has been carried out investigating changes in lifestyle behaviours in specific populations throughout the world, such as children with obesity in Italy (see Pietrobelli et al., 2020), Pakistani students (see Ali et al., 2021), Spanish adolescents (see Carrillo et al., 2021) and French chronic coronary syndrome patients (see Cransac-Miet et al., 2021), however little research is existing for more general populations.

 The study measured life satisfaction, mental wellbeing, social participation, mood, physical activity, sleep quality and personality.
-Each topic was measured using retrospective self-reporting for Jan โ€“ Mar 2021 (during a strict lockdown in the UK), and for the present day.
-Personality was used as a potential predictor of changes in the outcome variables between the start of 2021 and the present day.
+Each topic was measured using retrospective self-reporting for January – March 2021 (during a strict lockdown in the UK), and for November – December 2021 (after a strict lockdown in the UK).
+Personality was used as a potential predictor of changes in the outcome variables between the start and end of 2021.

 Here are four key findings from the results: